-• Overall project scoring will be based on percentage of applicable points on which projects are eligible to be scored.
+Overall project scoring will be based on percentage of applicable points on which projects are eligible to be scored.
+Projects will be scored based on the application submitted in SAMIS.

-• See ATTACHMENT 2 to review the application scorecard.
+See ATTACHMENT 2 to review the application scorecard.

 NOTE: Unified Grant Guidance